cincuranet/blog/tools/fb-net-external-engine.md

 #### Introduction

-_FbNetExternalEngine_ is plugin for Firebird 3+ that allows you to write stored procedures, functions and triggers (not yet) in any .NET language (instead of PSQL).
+[_FbNetExternalEngine_][6] is plugin for Firebird 3+ that allows you to write stored procedures, functions and triggers (not yet) in any .NET language (instead of PSQL).
 There's no limitation on what you can or cannot do in the code.
 Full power of .NET and .NET eco-system is available for you.

 #### Price and download

-_FbNetExternalEngine_ has a single price of €199, which gives you all the goodies described here and you can use it on as many servers as you have.
+[_FbNetExternalEngine_][6] has a single price of €199, which gives you all the goodies described here and you can use it on as many servers as you have.
 Updates within major versions are included.
 There's also a [free version][2] which is limited to only one concurrently running execution at any given time and does not support _Integration interfaces_ and _Management procedures_ (see below).

 You can place the order [here][1].
-If you'd like to support the work on _FbNetExternalEngine_ even more - which would be greatly appreciated -, feel free to put your preferred amount into the note.
+If you'd like to support the work on [_FbNetExternalEngine_][6] even more - which would be greatly appreciated -, feel free to put your preferred amount into the note.

 #### Instalation